Python 3 porting - pickles

 • Storing pickles as text may work most of the time, but don’t do that.
 It will break in Python 3.

-• Loading Python 2 pickles in Python 3 may result in the bytes/unicode confusion biting for the last time.
+• Loading Python 2 pickles in Python 3 may result in the bytes/unicode confusion, hopefully the last one you’ll have to deal with ever.

 • Care must be taken to save pickles in a Python 2-compatible protocol version if interop must be maintained.